LEARNAcademy/syllabus/rails_fullstack/routes_controllers_views.md

 <img src="https://i.ibb.co/L8tf1xt/routes-explained.png" alt="routes-explained" border="0" />

 The route here is essentially adding an address to your application.
-Now when you navigate to `localhost:3000/answer` in the browser, Rails will determine that you have requested the `/answer` route and that it needs to find the `main` controller and run its `answer` method.
+Now when you navigate to `localhost:3000/answer` in the browser, Rails will determine that you have requested the `/answer` route and that it needs to find the `main` controller and run the `answer` method.

 This completes the Rails response to the `/answer` request.
 When we visit `localhost:3000/answer`, we should see a white page with the text "This is the answer".